elasticio/elasticio.github.io/_integrator-guide/mapping-data.md

 ![Developer mode edited values](/assets/img/integrator-guide/data-mapper/mapper-06.png "Developer mode edited values")

+In the screenshot above the generated property values have been replaced by variables `name` and `status`.
+The variables are resolved from the payload of the Webhook component which is placed at the beginning of the flow.

 Please note that your expression is evaluated as you are typing it.
 The evaluation result is immediately shown in the *Mapping result* section below the mapper input field.
 If you provide an invalid expression, an